hazelcast/hazelcast-reference-manual/src/LockICondition.md

-### ICondition
+### Synchronizing Threads with ICondition

 `ICondition` is the distributed implementation of the `notify`, `notifyAll` and `wait` operations on the Java object.
 You can use it to synchronize threads across the cluster.
 More specifically, you use `ICondition` when a thread's work depends on another thread's output.
 A good example can be producer/consumer methodology.

-Please see the below code snippets for a sample producer/consumer implementation.
+Please see the below code examples for a producer/consumer implementation.

 **Producer thread:**